Girls Will Be Girls (2024 film): Release

 The film had its premiere at the 2024 Sundance Film Festival, participating in the competition section of the festival in January 2024.

 The film also entered for the 47th iteration of the Gothenburg Film Festival.
 The film was screened in 'Horizons' at the 58th Karlovy Vary International Film Festival on 28 June 2024.
 The film was screened in 'Narrative New Waves' at the 2024 Atlantic International Film Festival on 12 September 2024.
 It was also invited at the 29th Busan International Film Festival in 'Special program in focus' Teenage Minds, Teenage Movies section and it will be screened in October 2024.
 The film was selected for the MAMI Mumbai Film Festival 2024, where it competed in the South Asia Competition section in October 2024.
 It received a special mention from the jury, as well as the NETPAC award, the Young Critics Choice Award, and the Film Critics Guild Gender Sensitivity Award.

 The film was released on Amazon Prime Video, on 18 December 2024.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 79 out of 100, based on 13 critics, indicating "generally favorable" reviews.

-Wendy Ide of The Guardian wrote, "Talati’s work with her young cast is first-rate; this sensitively handled coming-of-age picture deservedly won an audience prize at Sundance".
+Wendy Ide of The Guardian wrote, "Talati's work with her young cast is first-rate; this sensitively handled coming-of-age picture deservedly won an audience prize at Sundance".
 Writing for The Hollywood Reporter, Indian critic Anupama Chopra termed it "quietly heartbreaking" and added that "female teenage sexuality has rarely been captured with this sensitivity and nuance in an Indian film".